prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

 the API during normal operation.

 .. _refresh:
-.. http:post:: /refresh/melt
+.. http:post:: /coins/$COIN_PUB/melt

-  "Melts" coins.
+  "Melts" a coin.
 Invalidates the coins and prepares for exchangeing of fresh coins.
 Taler uses a global parameter ``kappa`` for the cut-and-choose component of the protocol, for which this request is the commitment.
 Thus, various arguments are given ``kappa``-times in this step.
 At present ``kappa`` is always 3.

+  The base URL for "/coins/"-requests may differ from the main base URL of the exchange.
+The exchange MUST return a 301 or 302 redirection to the correct base URL if this is the case.

   :status 401 Unauthorized:
     One of the signatures is invalid.